Skip to content

 2. Their Habits

 How does your customer like to shop?
 Online or in-store?
-Are they looking for the latest cool gadget, or are they the kind of customer who researchers the best option?
+Are they looking for the latest cool gadget, or are they the customer who researches the best option?

 Other customers are looking for dependable and durable, and the packaging needs to reflect those core elements.